This post was originally published on Jan. 20, 2016, and was updated on May 2, 2017, Jan. 10, 2018, and Nov. 28, 2018.

 Again, this isn’t as critical when you are simply building, and launching your blog.
 But, the moment you start using it to make any money, somewhere there needs to be a disclosure of how you’re making money from the site.
 The last thing you want is to get fined by the FTC for not disclosing how you’re monetizing.

 By the way, this is just one more reason you might want to consult an attorney if you will be using your blog to make money.
 I am not an attorney, and I can’t offer definitive legal advice.
 I am just speaking from my own experiences, and my knowledge of issues that bloggers and business owners who blog have faced.

 OK, now that all the legal stuff is out of the way, let’s get to that last step of how to start a blog, shall we?

 Step 7.
 Promote your posts, write more, rinse and repeat

 You’re blogging for business now, baby!
 Make sure to spread the word about that first post and every one that follows by sharing a link to it on your favorite social media networks and, hopefully sooner rather than later, emailing it to your growing list of newsletter subscribers.
 Check out this article for info about promoting your blog via email.

 The importance of an editorial calendar

 If you’re still reading, you now know more about how to start a blog than I did when I started blogging in 2009.
 But let me make one last suggestion: Create an editorial calendar and decide how often you want to post.
 If you don’t have time to write as often as you’d like, consider hiring a ghostwriter, putting out a cattle call for guest writers, or even hiring a content manager to write your material and post it for you.
-Read this excellent post for details on the right way to create an editorial calendar.

 You’re on your way!